 We generate real estate online revenues principally from e-commerce, online advertising, and listing services and enter into separate contracts with its customers under each revenue stream.
-Revenues are recorded, net of sales related taxes.
+Revenues are recorded, after considering reductions by estimates for refund allowances and sales related taxes.